-Françoise Soulé Zinsou Duressé is a multi-ethnic multidisciplinary artist whose practice includes— performance, oral storytelling, film, video, painting and drawing, experimental sounds, digital printmaking, and sculptural installation.
-Her work is a meditation on the power of imagery and object-making to represent trauma and death and the state of the world as observed through the eyes of a woman of African descent: it draws on the esoteric spirituality and magic of her Beninese-Haitian-Jamaican lineage to address the politics and aesthetics of geographical and social displacement and the evolving realities of identity perception.
-She is interested in the politics and aesthetics of pain, the complexities of memory and place, identity, transnationalism, African Diaspora, Afro-Caribbean history, trauma, and displacement.
+Françoise Soulé Zinsou Duressé is a multi-ethnic multidisciplinary artist working within the formal aesthetics of painting and drawing and site-specific installation formats, incorporating printmaking, ceramics, video, experimental sound, photography, and performance.
+Her work is a meditation on the power of imagery and object-making to represent trauma and death and the state of the world as observed through the eyes of an Afro-Latina woman: it draws on the esoteric spirituality and magic of her Beninese-Togolese-Haitian-Jamaican lineage to address the politics and aesthetics of geographical and social displacement and the evolving realities of identity perception.
+She is interested in the politics and aesthetics of pain, the complexities of memory and place, identity, transnationalism, trauma, and displacement.